sevragorgia/CBAS/Alignments/README.md

-## Alignments used for phylogenetic inference.
+## Alignments used for phylogenetic inference and resulting tree in newick format.